agiftsanyazhar/F-I5ciQ-rbaF13Vy/wp-content/plugins/wpdatatables/readme.txt

 JSON *(JavaScript Object Notation)* is a popular interlingual data exchange format.
 Many server applications provide public data in JSON format.
 JSON is based on the syntax of Javascript objects.
 Since most web applications use client-side JavaScript, JSON has become the 'de facto' standard for packing data on the web and wpDataTables also supports the JSON format as an input data source.
 Learn [How to create WordPress tables from JSON](https://wpdatatables.com/documentation/creating-wpdatatables/creating-wpdatatables-from-json-input/) in our documentation.

+== NEW!
+Cache tables data ==

+We are introducing a new feature that will dramatically increase the loading performance of your tables created from existing data sources like CSV, Excel, XML, JSON, and PHP array.
+As you know, in this case, you will upload the file and initialize the table, whereupon it will be read every time the page loads.
+Before this version of wpDataTables, if the source file was larger than 3.000 – 5.000 rows, the page load and generation time was slow.
+But not anymore!
+More details in our docs about [Caching tables in Wordpress](https://wpdatatables.com/documentation/table-features/caching-data-and-auto-update-cache-in-wordpress-tables/).

+== NEW!
+Auto update table cache from source file ==

+This new option is related with previous option caching tables.
+If you are updating your source file frequently, and want to keep the data in the table updated after a custom interval, the new feature Auto update cache from the source file will be perfect for you.
+It will update table cached data based on the source file following the time interval that you will set in the cron job.
+You can read more in our docs about [Auto update cache from source and cron job instructions](https://wpdatatables.com/documentation/table-features/caching-data-and-auto-update-cache-in-wordpress-tables/#auto-update-cache).

 == Develop dynamic WordPress table from Serialized PHP array ==